Bigg Boss: Bigg Boss Malayalam

 Bigg Boss Malayalam is the Malayalam adaptation of Bigg Boss, produced by Star India and broadcast on Asianet.
 Veteran actor Mohanlal has been roped to host the show and the Lonavala house was used for the first season.
 The prize money for the first season was announced to be ₹ 1 crore (US$140,000).
 All episodes of the show are available on the ott Disney+ Hotstar digital platform.
-The second and third season, house shifted to EVP Film City in Chennai.
-The fourth season onwards, the house being in Film City, Mumbai.
+For second, third and sixth seasons, house shifted to EVP Film City in Chennai, Tamil Nadu.
+The fourth and fifth seasons, the house being in Film City, Mumbai.
+The seventh season introduced a new house built exclusively for the Malayalam version, thereby establishing a permanent location in Chennai.